M7-S8: The Quantum Theory and Wien's Displacement Law

 Experimentally, the classical theory of radiation is only valid to an extent.
 For radiation with frequencies below 105 GHz (1017 Hz), the energy measured is consistent with the model.

 However, as the frequency becomes higher, the inconsistency between the classical theory and experimental results grows larger and larger.
-The divergent trend becomes most evident in the ultraviolet spectrum.
-This observation gave rise to the ultraviolet catastrophe.
+The divergent trend becomes most evident in the ultraviolet spectrum and points to flaws within the long accepted classical theory, hence the term ultraviolet catastrophe.

 Planck’s quantum theory resolved the ultraviolet catastrophe